 The ramps program was included when the Tennessee Housing Trust Fund was established by THDA in 2006 as a successor to the HOUSE program.
 Between the two grant programs, $2.4 million has been invested to build ramps and make other modifications such as widening doorways, lowering countertops, adding grab bars and showers accessible by wheelchairs.

-Celebration activities at the Williams’ home on March 31 will include a ribbon-cutting on the 2500th ramp, and recognition of the volunteers, partners, collaborating organizations, and donors who have made the program a success.
+Celebration activities at the Williams’ home included a ribbon-cutting on the 2500th ramp, and recognition of the volunteers, partners, collaborating organizations, and donors who have made the program a success.

 Director of Development